 The Office of the Arts’ Directory of Teaching Artists is a reliable resource of high-quality Connecticut teaching artists who have been juried for their excellence in their art forms as well as their readiness, capacity and desire to work in schools and in community settings.

-You can find teachers in this directory by searching alphabetically or by the disciplines listed below:
+You can find teachers in this directory by searching the disciplines listed below:

 - literary arts (including literature, writing and poetry)

-- theater (including storytelling, puppetry and circuit arts)
+- theatre (including storytelling, puppetry and circuit arts)

 - visual arts